Bucks SENDIAS Service

 You’re disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.

 Children and young people with SEN all have learning difficulties or disabilities that make it harder for them to learn than most children and young people of the same age.
 These children and young people may need extra or different help from that given to others.

 How we help

-- Signposting children, young people and parents to alternative and additional sources of advice, information and support that may be available locally or nationally
+- directing children, young people and parents to other and additional sources of advice, information and support that may be available locally or nationally

 - Individual casework and representation for those who need it, which may include:

 - support in attending meetings, contributing to assessments and reviews and participating in decisions about outcomes for the child or young person

 - directing children, young people, parents and those who support and work with them to additional support services where needed

 - Help when things go wrong, which includes: